 Be selective about your technical skills

-Most scientists and engineers possess deep technical skill sets due to these industries’ constant progression and evolution.
+Due to these industries’ constant progression and evolution, most scientists and engineers possess deep technical skill sets.
 Many job seekers are tempted to include every skill on their resume.

 If your background is in science, you likely have the knowledge and hands-on experience designing experiments, running various laboratory tests, and using specialty instrumentation and other unique equipment.